<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 But after researching this article, I am almost in agreement with a reader of mine who suggested that we hold onto the oldest appliances we can find due to their reliability.

-Perhaps I can search craigslist for a washer and dryer just like my grandmother’s?
+Perhaps I can search Craigslist for a washer and dryer just like my grandmother’s?

 How long do you plan on (or hope) to keep your appliances?
 What has your overall appliance experience been?

-Pro Tip: Send in for your rebates/tax credits/claims as soon as possible, because some of the programs only give these out until they run out of money.
+Pro Tip: Send in your rebates/tax credits/claims as soon as possible, because some of the programs only give these out until they run out of money.
 You want to make sure you get yours!

 What do you guys think about these tips – are you ready to sell old appliances for cash?